dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

     export HEKETI_CLI_KEY=myS3cr3tpassw0rd

 !!!
 Caution "Important"
+    Replace the FQDN in the `HEKETI_CLI_SERVER` variable above with the one specific to your environment obtained via the `oc get route/heketi` command.

+!!!
+Tip
     It's probably a good idea to copy&paste this information somewhere for the duration of the lab.
 You'll need this info again later multiple times.

 &#8680; You are now able to use the heketi CLI tool: